-For any Master of Arts degree a minimum of 36 semester hours is required for the M.A. degree.
+For any Master of Arts degree, a minimum of 36 semester hours is required for the M.A. degree.

 Six to ten graduate courses within the major department are required to constitute a major field of concentration.

-From two to four courses may be taken outside the major and four courses in one subject may be designated as a minor.
+Two to four courses may be taken outside the major and four courses in one subject may be designated as a minor.